 Mr. Jacks has authored several journal articles in such publications as the Texas Law Review, Texas Trial Lawyers Forum, and Trial.
 His publications have won awards from the Ford Foundation and the Texas Bar Foundation.
 He is invited frequently to speak at legal seminars for the State Bar of Texas and at numerous law schools.

-A Fish & Richardson trial team, led by Mr. Jacks and Dallas Managing Principal Tom Melsheimer, successfully represented whistleblower Allen Jones in his claims that Johnson & Johnson’s Janssen exaggerated the benefits of its antipsychotic drug Risperdal in order to dupe the Texas Medicaid Program.
-Following expert testimony by the plaintiffs' experts regarding Janssen’s concealment and manipulation of scientific data, the manufacturers agreed to a settlement that represents the largest Medicaid fraud recovery in Texas history.
+Represented whistleblower Allen Jones in his claims that Johnson & Johnson’s Janssen exaggerated the benefits of its antipsychotic drug Risperdal in order to dupe the Texas Medicaid Program.
+Following expert testimony by plaintiffs’ experts regarding Janssen’s concealment and manipulation of scientific data, the manufacturers agreed to a $158 million settlement that represents the largest Medicaid fraud recovery in Texas history.
 The record-breaking case was the subject of news coverage in The New York Times, Bloomberg, The Texas Tribune, and a variety of other U.S. and international media outlets.
-This verdict was recognized by Texas Lawyer as the second-largest settlement in Texas in 2012.